dpzxsm/ReactPropTypes-Plugin/README.md

 #### Installed
 1. Click <a href=https://raw.githubusercontent.com/dpzxsm/React-PropTypes-Plugin-IDEA/master/ReactPropTypes.jar>ReactPropTypes.jar</a> to download and open
    IDEA Setting/Plugins/Install Plugin from disk to install.
-2. In plugin store search "ReactPropTypes" to install (waiting)
+2. In plugin store search "ReactPropTypes" to install ,<a href= https://plugins.jetbrains.com/plugin/10155-reactproptypes>Store Link</a>, Welcome comments.

 #### How to use
 1. Select your Component's name
 2. Press shift + alt + command + P or command + N show generate List and select PropTypesGenerate
-3. edit the PropTypes Table to modify default type
+3. Edit the PropTypes Table to modify default type

 #### Tips
-1. if your code does not have the import PropTypes module, the plug-in will automatically optional import.
+1. If your code does not have the import PropTypes module, the plug-in will automatically optional import.
-2. if your code already contains the type checking of the component, the plug-in will overwrite the code before you.
+2. If your code already contains the type checking of the component, The existing type will be used as the default, finally overwriting your previous code.
-3. currently, this plugin cannot predict the specific type of attribute, so please set it yourself in the bomb box.
+3. Currently, this plugin cannot predict the specific type of attribute, so please set it yourself in the bomb box.